Regaining Legal F-1 Status

 - has not engaged in unauthorized employment;

-- is not deportable on any other grounds;
+- is not deportable on any other grounds; and

-- the violation of status resulted from circumstances beyond the student's control
+- the violation of status resulted from circumstances beyond the student’s control (such as serious injury or illness, closure of KU, a natural disaster, or a mistake made by the international student advisor) OR

 How to Apply for Reinstatement